zeux/zeux.github.io/_posts/2025-05-03-load-store-conflicts.md

 In clang, this problem on this specific code is mercifully restricted to just a single version; hopefully, gcc will follow suit and figure out how to fix this regression before gcc-16 is released.
 Unfortunately, the presence or absence of this problem is often ephemeral and depends on the exact code the compiler uses; for cases where performance matters, beware store-load conflicts and pay close attention to the code compiler generates!

 [^1]: The compression ratio for triangle data is not state of the art compared to methods like Edgebreaker, but that's an explicit design point, as we want a way to encode index buffers without distoring the vertex cache optimized order, and encoding is specialized to produce the results friendly to general purpose LZ/entropy codecs, so it could be compressed further if needed.
-[^2]: Or, to be specific, decimal gigabytes or gibibytes, which is the common unit of bandwidth measurements.
-If you have seen my Mastodon posts about this, or have read the gcc bug report, those use binary gigabytes and as such feature smaller numbers - sorry!
+[^2]: Or, to be specific, decimal gigabytes or gibibytes per second, which is the common unit of bandwidth measurement.
+If you have seen my Mastodon posts about this, or have read the numbers in my bug report, those use binary gigabytes and as such feature smaller numbers - sorry!
 [^3]: The performance of writing to the output buffer is not critical here, but seeing these instructions may help understand the code flow a little better.
-[^4]: I don't often use bisection for issues like this, but in this case I was asked to file the [bug report](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=119960) so I thought bisection would be useful to pinpoint the change that led to this regression.
+[^4]: I don't often use bisection for issues like this, but in this case I was asked to file a [bug report](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=119960) so I thought bisection would be useful to pinpoint the change that led to this regression.
 As noted later in the post, this in not a bug in itself: the change simply has an unintended consequence of a devastating performance regression on this specific code.
 [^5]: It's not always clear how closely Apple clang versions track the official LLVM releases, but in this case the change in code generation can also be observed on non-Apple clang 16/17 builds
 [^6]: This would be a good time to mention that you can clone [meshoptimizer](https://github.com/zeux/meshoptimizer) repository and run `make -B config=release codebench && ./codecbench` to reproduce these results, using `CXX` environment variable if necessary to adjust the compiler version.